Jungjee/RawNet/ReadMe.md

 # Notice
-This repository is under update to reflect codes for reproducing our recent paper.
+This repository is under update to reflect codes for reproducing our recent RawNet2 paper.
+Evaluation using the pre-trained model and extracted speaker embeddings are validated.
+Train using 'train_RawNet2.py' is not yet validated.

-For reproduction of the original RawNet paper, please refer to `RawNet1' folder.
+**For reproduction of the original RawNet paper, please refer to `RawNet1' folder.**

 # Overview
 This github project includes PyTorch implementation for reproducing experiments and DNN models used in the paper